World's #1 finishing resource since 1989

 - Port Richey, Florida

 A. Aluminum polishing is far from easy.
 A few things that I do is always finish polishing by hand this gets rid of the swirl marks.
 It is also very important to sand straight along the longest part of metal instead of short strokes.
 If you use a drill to do you final polishing you will always have swirls and round scratches.
-And use Mother's Mag & Aluminum Polish [linked by editor to product info at Amazon] it works awesome...I get a much deeper shine when I polish by hand.mark m [last name deleted for privacy by Editor]
+And use Mother's Mag & Aluminum Polish [affil. link to info/product on Amazon] it works awesome...I get a much deeper shine when I polish by hand.mark m [last name deleted for privacy by Editor]

 A. Regarding how to avoid swirls on polished aluminum: There are air-inflated wheels, used as back up wheels for various buffing belts that leave a straight line finish -- there are no swirls whatsoever.
 It really eliminates a lot of trouble.
 You use wool or cotton belts on the wheels with the polishing compound you prefer.
 The wheels are mounted on a hand tool (air or electric) that needs to run at about 4000 rpm.Ann H [last name deleted for privacy by Editor]

 September 28, 2009